Camping out for local Scouts

 A group of Casey Scouts received the experience of a lifetime last week – camping on the grounds of Government House in Canberra.

-Running from Sunday 14 April to Friday 19 April, the Scouts Australia Camp hosted more than 1400 Scouts from across the country, including two Scouts from the 1st Casey, two from 1st Cranbourne and one from 1st Devon Meadows.
+Running from Sunday 14 April to Friday 19 April, the Scouts Australia Camp hosted more than 1400 Scouts from across the country, including Scouts from the Casey, Cranbourne and Devon Meadows groups.

 Assisted by adult leaders, all participants from Joey Scouts (aged five to eight) right through to Rover Scouts (aged 18 to 25) united to camp, dine, and engage in team-building activities.